LazerThings/ExGPT/README.md

 Lots of cool toggles and modes and stuff :D

-To run, either download a binary in the Releases, or for testing from source, run:
+To run, for testing from source, run:

 ```shell
 npm install
 npm start
 ```
-for dev testing.

 To build from source: